Groups, Orders, and Dynamics: The Space of Left-Orders

 \end{ejem}

-\begin{ejem} A dynamical counterpart of having finitely many left-orders for a group is that, up to semiconjugacy, only a few actions on the real line may arise.
+\begin{ejem} A dynamical counterpart of having finitely many left-orders for a group is that, up to semiconjugacy, there may arise only a few actions on the real line.
 For the case of the group $K_2$ above, this translates into the two items below.
 (See Example \ref{ex-rivas} for an application.)

 \vsp